jiepengwang/NeuRIS/README.md

 |-- trans_n2w.txt       # transformation matrix from normalized coordinates to world coordinates
 ```

-Refer to the [file](https://github.com/jiepengwang/NeuRIS/blob/main/preprocess/README.md) for more details about data preparation of Scannet or private data.
+Refer to the [file](https://github.com/jiepengwang/NeuRIS/blob/main/preprocess/README.md) for more details about data preparation of ScanNet or private data.

 ### Setup